Biography

 Willi Baumeister in the studio 1919/ ab-f-003-004

 After returning from World War I Willi Baumeister completed his studies at the Stuttgart Art Academy in 1920.
-In 1919 he joined the Berlin Artist Association Novembergruppe (November Group) founded by Max Pechstein and others.
+In 1919 he joined the Berlin artist association Novembergruppe (November Group) founded by Max Pechstein among others.

 Willi Baumeister with Ferdinand Kramer, Adolf Loos, and Hans Warnecke in Frankfurt, 1931/ ab-f-012-013